neccton-algo/DINCAE-benthic-traits/README.md

 ## Metrics

 Metric of training is the negative log likelihood assuming a log-Normal distribution.
-For validation, the RMS error is used as metric.
+For validation and hyperparameter tuning, the RMS error relative to independent data is used as metric.

 ## List of dependencies